voyage-pi/voyage-pi.github.io/src/data/meetings/meeting-3.md

 title: 📝 Meeting 3
 id: 3
 date: 2025-02-19
-participants: Guilherme Rosa, Henrique Freitas, Henrique Teixeira, João Roldão, Rui Machado
 ---

-*📅 Data:* 19/02/2025
+📅 Date: 19/02/2025

-*📍 Local/Plataforma: IEETA/Presencial
-*👥 Participantes:*
-•⁠  ⁠Henrique Teixeira
+📍 Place / Platform: IEETA / In-person

+👥 Participants

+- Daniel Ferreira
+- Guilherme Rosa
-•⁠  ⁠Henrique Freitas
+- Henrique Freitas
+- Henrique Teixeira
-•⁠  ⁠Rui Machado
+- Rui Machado
-•⁠  ⁠Guilherme Rosa
-•⁠  ⁠João Roldão

-## 1. 🎯 Objetivo da Reunião
-•⁠  ⁠Recolher feedback sobre a estrutura do PowerPoint da **M1**.
-•⁠  ⁠Apresentação do site e alinhamento das próximas etapas.

-## 2. 💬 Discussões e Decisões

-### *Tópico 1:* **PowerPoint da M1**
-•⁠  ⁠Revisão do conteúdo e estrutura.
-•⁠  ⁠Ajustes necessários antes da apresentação.
-•⁠  ⁠Decisão de fusão entre "Expected Results" e "Goals" com a frase **"Incorporate factors like..."**.
-•⁠  ⁠Adicionar um bullet point para destacar o objetivo concreto do projeto.

-### *Tópico 2:* **Calendário e Planejamento**
-•⁠  ⁠Alteração na estrutura do **Work Plan**:
-  - Criar um **diagrama de Gantt** para inclusão no PowerPoint.
-  - Modificar o conteúdo relacionado à **autenticação** no calendário.
-  - Remover subtópicos do calendário.
-  - Adicionar responsáveis às tarefas do calendário.

-### *Tópico 3:* **Apresentação do Site**
-•⁠  ⁠Demonstração do estado atual do site.
-•⁠  ⁠Feedback e ajustes a serem feitos.

-### *Tópico 4:* **Arquitetura do Projeto**
-•⁠  ⁠Necessidade de ajustes na arquitetura.
-•⁠  ⁠Transposição dos objetivos para um formato mais **conceitual**.

-### *Tópico 5:* **Google Forms e Diferenciais da Plataforma**
-•⁠  ⁠Adicionar checkbox para **RJPD** no formulário.
-•⁠  ⁠Incluir uma questão que destaque **as features da nossa plataforma que os concorrentes não têm**.

-## 3. 📝 Observações e Comentários
-•⁠  ⁠Alinhamento sobre o que será feito na **M2 - Elaboration Phase**.

 ---

-*📅 Próxima Reunião:* 20/02/2025
+## 1. 🎯 Meeting Objective

+- Collect feedback on the structure of the **M1** PowerPoint.
+- Presentation of the website and alignment of the next steps.

+## 2. 💬 Discussion and Decisions

+### *Topic 1:* **M1 PowerPoint**

+- Review of content and structure.
+- Necessary adjustments before the presentation.
+- Decision to merge "Expected Results" and "Goals" with the phrase **"Incorporate factors like..."**.
+- Add a bullet point to highlight the concrete objective of the project.

+### *Topic 2:* **Schedule and Planning**

+- Changes to the **Work Plan** structure:
+    - Create a **Gantt diagram** to include in the PowerPoint.
+    - Modify content related to **authentication** in the schedule.
+    - Remove calendar subtasks.
+    - Assign responsible team members to schedule tasks.

+### *Topic 3:* **Website Presentation**

+- Demonstration of the current state of the website.
+- Feedback and adjustments to be made.

+### *Topic 4:* **Project Architecture**

+- Need for adjustments in the architecture.
+- Transform objectives into a more **conceptual** format.

+### *Topic 5:* **Google Forms and Platform Differentiators**

+- Add a checkbox for **GDPR compliance** in the form.
+- Include a question highlighting **the features our platform offers that competitors do not**.

+## 3. 📝 Observations and Comments

+- Alignment on what will be done in **M2 - Elaboration Phase**.

+---

+📅 Next Meeting: 20/02/2025